User Guide

 To run characterization, you must provide:

-2. Analog transistor models for your PDK
+Analog transistor models from your PDK

-3. YAML configuration file
+A YAML configuration file

 Typically the first two items are provided by your foundry as part of the PDK.
 The third item tells CharLib how to process the SPICE netlists and transistor models.
+Using CharLib basically boils down to constructing a YAML file detailing your cells and characterization conditions.

 See YAML configuration examples for more information on configuring CharLib.